2023 Most Popular Allied Health Services Associate Degree Schools in Florida

 The average amount in student loans that medical assisting majors at SPC take out while working on their Associate Degree is $22,270.

-Read full report on Allied Health & Medical Assisting Services at St Petersburg College
+Full Allied Health & Medical Assisting Services at St Petersburg College Report

-Polk State College landed the #10 spot in the 2023 rankings for the most popular associate degree allied health and medical assisting services programs.
+With a ranking of #10, Polk State College did quite well on this year’s most popular schools for allied health and medical assisting services students working on their associate degree.
 Polk State is a medium-sized public school located in the small city of Winter Haven.

 Women make up 65% of the medical assisting majors at the school.